-Cost of Living in Abilene, TX: Housing and Economic Analysis
+Cost of Living in Abilene, TX: An In-Depth Market Analysis

 Discover the true cost of living in Abilene, TX.
-With a median home value of $178,900, this West Texas hub offers significant affordability for families.
+With a median home value of $178,900, Abilene offers significant affordability compared to other Texas cities.

 Abilene at a Glance